 There is a limit of 12 small bottles/cans of beer or cider or RTDs per resident at any one time.
 There is a limit of two bottles of wine per resident at any one time.
 There is also a limit of one bottle of spirits.
-Should Staff observe that you are being irresponsible with your consumption of alcohol, you may be placed on a spirit or alcohol ban.
+Should Staff observe that you are being irresponsible with your consumption of alcohol, you may be placed on analcohol ban.

-Residents must clear away empties from their bedrooms, Double-A lounges, common room areas and the Buttery on a timely basis, and to put these directly in the correct recycling bins.
+Residents must clear away empties from their bedrooms, Double-A lounges and common room areas on a timely basis, and to put these directly in the correct recycling bins.